Infanta María Josefa of Spain: Marriage proposals

 Her younger sister Infanta María Luisa was chosen over María Josefa (1764) to marry the then Grand Duke of Tuscany, son of Empress Maria Theresa.

 A princess of Naples and Sicily, she was also an Infanta of Spain through her father.
 This entitled María Josefa to the style of Royal Highness.
 Her parents were a devoted couple; her mother Maria Amalia of Saxony died barely a year after the family's arrival to Spain.
 Her father himself died in 1788.
-Afterwards, María Josefa lived at a court dominated by her sister-in-law, María Luisa of Parma, a granddaughter of Louis XV of France with whom she did not get along.
+Afterwards, María Josefa lived at a court dominated by her sister-in-law, Maria Luisa of Parma, a granddaughter of Louis XV of France with whom she did not get along.